 Katharine Dain … [sang] with a warm, colorful voice and great diction, thrilling runs, stunning high notes and full emotional display.
 She even sang the treacherous Rejoice Greatly with a beaming smile on her face, embodying the art on behalf of the audience, the way an artist is supposed to do.

-Chamber music and recital repertoire are the emotional heart of Dain’s work.
+Finally, chamber music has always been and remains the emotional heart of Dain’s work.
 She has co-founded several chamber ensembles, including Damask Vocal Quartet, which released its first album of quartets of Brahms and contemporaries in fall 2018.
 In New York, a student project developed into the Pierrot ensemble Lunatics at Large, lauded as “young, energetic and finely polished” by the New York Times.
-She spent two consecutive seasons at Ireland’s West Cork Chamber Music Festival singing works of Ravel, Tavener, and Gubaidulina, and she has performed with the Callino, Carducci, Momenta, Ragazze, and Van Brugh string quartets; the 2017-18 season will see intensive work with the Quiroga and Ragazze quartets during the first Amsterdam String Quartet Beinnale.
+She has performed with the Quiroga, Ragazze, Callino, Carducci, Momenta, and Van Brugh string quartets and with numerous chamber music festivals and ensembles.

 deeply affecting … emotionally riveting

 On the recital platform, Dain’s musical interests range from the songs of Mozart and Schubert through the rich 20th- and 21st-century repertoire of France, Germany, and the United States.
 Favorite partners at the keyboard include Julius Drake, Reinild Mees, Sam Armstrong, Renate Rohlfing, Tom Poster, Jonathan Ware, and harpsichordist/pianist Jeffrey Grossman.
 She has received specialized training in song and chamber music at the Ravinia Festival (Steans Fellow), Songfest (multiple residencies as a Stern Fellow), in private study with Graham Johnson, Roger Vignoles, Sir Thomas Allen, Margo Garrett, Paul Sperry, Amy Burton, and Lucy Shelton, and in masterclasses with, among others, Dawn Upshaw, Matthias Goerne, Edda Moser, Malcolm Martineau, and Wolfgang Holzmair.
 She is committed to educational outreach via yearly United States recital tours with the Piatigorsky Foundation, whose mission is to bring live classical performances into settings (schools, community centers, retirement homes) that rarely if ever see them.

 Dain holds degrees from Harvard University, the Guildhall School of Music and Drama (London), and Mannes College (New York) and currently makes her home in Rotterdam, the Netherlands.